-In addition to days spent tending our clients’ gardens for our landscape design firm Parterre, at home we are pulling the last of the juicy San Marzano and Roma tomatoes out of the hoophouse, which are destined for more batches of our Nonna Pat’s tomato sauce, and then planting kale, chard, and garlic to overwinter for early spring harvest.
-These hardy crops always renew our excitement for fall—foraging for mushrooms in the woods, or enjoying the distinct flavors of autumn over a cozy supper.
+In between events here at home, we are harvesting apples and pears from the orchards, and pulling the last of the heirloom tomatoes out of the hoophouse, which are destined for more batches of our Nonna Pat’s marinara.
+As the tomatoes end their season, they make way for fall plantings of kale, cabbage and Swiss chard to overwinter for early spring harvest.
+These hardy crops always renew our excitement for fall and its distinct pleasures—like foraging for mushrooms in the woods or enjoying the distinct flavors of autumn over a warm and cozy supper.

 Makes about 4 pints of pickles

-3 tablespoons pure coarse sea salt or kosher salt
+3 tablespoons kosher salt

 12 fresh pearl onions, peeled

-1 quart of white wine vinegar
+1 quart of champagne or white wine vinegar

 Fresh tarragon sprigs

-Fresh grapevine leaves
+Fresh grape leaves

 1. Gently wash and rub the spines off the cucumbers.
 (They should only be 1-2 inches long.)
 Place cucumbers in a colander and toss with the salt.
 Leave to drain for about 4 hours, then rinse and drain.

 2. Sterilize a potful of pint or half-pint jars and their lids by placing them upside down in a pot of water, covering and boiling for 10 minutes.
-(Add a splash of vinegar is your water is hard.)
+(Add a splash of vinegar if your water is hard.)

 5. Wipe the rim of each jar and screw on the lid tightly, removing the lids from the water with the tongs.
 Wipe off any excessive moisture from the outside of the jars, then store in a cool, dark place for at least one month before eating.

-Summer morning chores continue in the gardens, where we marvel at the growth of the beans, peas, and cucumbers that climb their trellises by inches each day.
-We are eagerly anticipating the first crop of fresh, juicy Tulameen raspberries.
-Some of these tart-sweet berries will be destined for a summer fruit crisp or for snacking, but a good portion are always set aside to use in our favorite fresh raspberry jam.
+Summer chores continue in the gardens, where we marvel at the growth of the beans, peas and cucumbers that climb their trellises by inches each day.
+Apples, plums and pears are developing on the trees and the Montmorency pie cherries will hopefully be ready to harvest in the coming weeks!
+We also are eagerly anticipating the first crop of fresh, juicy Tulameen raspberries that are just now starting to ripen.
+Some of these sweet-tart berries will be destined for a summer fruit crisp or for snacking, but a good portion are always set aside to use in our favorite fresh raspberry jam.